 Pacific Tourism Futures Research Group

-Leading sustainable tourism insights, advancing knowledge, shaping Pacific tourism futures.
+Leading sustainable and regenerative tourism insights, advancing knowledge, shaping Pacific tourism futures.

-• Visitor experience & satisfaction – Monitoring perceptions, satisfaction levels, and travel behaviours.
+• Visitor experience and satisfaction – Monitoring perceptions, satisfaction levels and travel behaviours

 Pacific Tourism Data Initiative (PTDI)